chappers/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* model_20170712.h5 contains the best network for track 2 (seems to work mostly okay for track 1 as well)
 * writeup_report.md
 * video_20170707_new.mp4 example created using Keras 2.X with GPU
 * video.mp4 example created using environment setup for nanodegree
+* video_test1.mp4 example for track 1 and track 2

 #### 2. Submission includes functional code